jessicaaustin/xarray_netcdf_hanging_issue/README.md

 Temporary repository to reproduce the issue I'm seeing with xarray.
+See https://github.com/pydata/xarray/issues/3961

 When I load up a netcdf file using this code, it will intermittently hang while saving the file.